20 Aug How Will My Retirement Accounts be Divided in My Divorce?

 Typically, pensions and retirement accounts are separated between the parties as a part of the divorce.
 The court will sort the allocation based on a number of elements.
 Florida is what is branded as an “equitable distribution” state.
 There are people who mistakenly think that this means all that is owned by the parties will be divided 50/50 during the divorce in each case.
 However, that is not always true as courts are obligated to make a fair and just partition of the marital assets, which is not necessarily an equal split.

 It is so important to remember that the whole value of a particular pension or retirement plan isn’t always measured as marital property and is subject to division.
-As an alternative, only the quantity of the plan that increased in value during the course the marriage is subject to division.
+As an alternative, only the quantity of the plan that increased in value during the course of the marriage is subject to division.
 Florida courts use a variety of methods to produce the sum of a pension or retirement plan that was made during the marriage, and that is subject to be divided.

 Elements used by the Florida courts to determine how to distribute the marital assets – include retirement pension plans and benefits – include: